Pandemics and our journey to ascension

 And while we’re in this highness vibe, let us learn more, ask questions, do more research, and find our tribe.
 A good place to ‘deep dive’ into the process of awakening is in Sisters of Revolution.
 I love how the author (hello sis Thi!) has put together insightful reflections that explain the concepts of the universe, archetypes, and chakras, using both scientific and spiritual lenses.
 (If it might help, below is a listing of books that either helped me understand the spiritual realm more or had been recommended by friends.)

-I am confident that we will overcome Covid-19.
+I am confident that we will overcome any pandemic, if we are acting based on love and unity.
 We cannot undermine the pains and sufferings but we should use this perfect opportunity to step up, heal ourselves and our communities, and ascend to our highest possibilities.

 Gaia is waiting.
 As above, so below.